AlexGKim/academic-kickstart/content/talk/20201202DESI/index.md

 location: Virtual

 summary: DESI Spectral Subtraction Transient Search
-abstract: Transients traditionally identified by looking for differences between images taken at different times.
-DESI can identify transients by looking for differences between spectra
+abstract: "Transients traditionally identified by looking for differences between images taken at different times.
+DESI can identify transients by looking for differences between spectra."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.